google/applied-machine-learning-intensive/v2/04_classification/06_images_and_video/slides.md

 ![center](res/imagemaninpy4.png)

 <!--
-Remember the goal is to end up with a thumbnail image which is square and with 200 by 200 pixels dimension.
+Remember, the goal is to end up with a thumbnail image which is square and with dimensions of 200 by 200 pixels.

 Questions for students:
 * How do we get there?